-- (1) The application, accompanied by a \$30 fee (U.S. funds), payable to Niagara University.
-An electronic version of the application is available at www.niagara.edu/crj/masters/form.htm.
-If you apply via the Internet, the application fee is waived. - (2) Official transcripts of all previous college and university work, to be sent directly from the registrar of each institution. - (3) Two letters of recommendation to be sent directly to Niagara University by persons who know your qualifications and can assess your ability to perform graduate work. - (4) A personal statement of no more than 500 words that explains why you wish to pursue the master's degree program. - (5) Scores on the GRE aptitude test, to be sent directly to Niagara University from the Educational Testing Service (which administers the exam).
-NU alumni who received a B.A. or B.S.

-from the College of Arts and Sciences in the previous five years may waive the GRE requirement if their overall undergraduate QPA was 3.0 or better.
-Also, GRE scores may be waived by the department depending upon professional experience and undergraduate performance.
-For further details, please contact the department.
+- (1) The application, accompanied by a \$30 fee (U.S. funds), payable to Niagara University. - (2) Official transcripts of all previous college and university work, to be sent directly from the registrar of each institution. - (3) Two letters of recommendation to be sent directly to Niagara University by persons who know your qualifications and can assess your ability to perform graduate work. - (4) A personal statement of no more than 500 words that explains why you wish to pursue the master's degree program. - (5) Scores on the GRE aptitude test, to be sent directly to Niagara University from the Educational Testing Service (which administers the exam).
+NU alumni who received a B.A. or B.S. from the College of Arts and Sciences in the previous five years may waive the GRE requirement if their overall undergraduate QPA was 3.0 or better.
+Also, GRE scores may be waived by the

-(6) For students whose native language is not English, scores on the TOEFL must be sent directly by the testing service.
+- department depending upon professional experience and undergraduate performance.
+For further details, please contact the department. - (6) For students whose native language is not English, scores on the TOEFL must be sent directly by the testing service.